Generalised Geometric Phase: Introduction

 The essence of Pancharatnam's approach to arrive at the geometric phase lies in the concept of relative phase, defined as $\text{Arg}\amp{A}{B}$, which provides a scheme of comparison of any two non-orthogonal unit vectors $\ket{A}$ and $\ket{B}$.
 The usage of relative phase originates from the fact that the interference extrema as observed in the squared norm $\amp{A+B}{A+B}$ of the superposed vector $\ket{A + B}$ is determined by the relative phase $\text{Arg}\amp{A}{B}$.
 For a set of three non-orthogonal unit vectors, Pancharatnam's definition of the geometric phase is simply the sum of the corresponding relative phases.

 It is worth recollecting that apart from the squared norm $\amp{A+B}{A+B}$, the interference phenomenon also manifests in the average $\avg{A+B}{\mathscr{O}}{A+B}$ of any observable $\mathscr{O}$.
 The interference extrema in such case is captured by the argument of the matrix element of the observable $\text{Arg}\avg{A}{\oo}{B}$.
-Here we propose that this phase can be understood as an operator generalised relative phase, and can be used as a prescription to compare the vectors $\ket{A}$ and $\ket{B}$.
-Employing this generalised relative phase, following Pancharatnam's trail, we are led to the construction of a generalised notion of geometric phase.
+Here we propose that this phase can be understood as an operator generalised relative phase, and can be used as a general prescription to compare the vectors $\ket{A}$ and $\ket{B}$.
+Employing this generalised relative phase, following Pancharatnam's trail, we are naturally led to the construction of a generalised notion of geometric phase.
 We find that for a given set of $N$ states, this generalised geometric phase can be constructed for any observable of interest in the system at hand.
 The generalised geometric phase is found to go over to the usual geometric phase when the observable is taken as identity.
 We show that the concepts like natural connection and null phase curves, which are used to understand the usual geometric phase, also find an appropriate generalisation.
 We explicitly show that the generalised geometric phase is the (an)holonomy of the generalised natural connection.

 One might wonder if this generalised geometric phase has any physical relevance, or it is just a theoretical construct.
 Interestingly we find that the generalised geometric phase can manifest in any general quantum system as a global phase acquired in course of time evolution, in scenarios wherein the usual geometric phase is undefined.
 We also find that within the framework of time independent perturbation theory, the change in the energy levels due to the perturbation has a contribution due to the generalised geometric phase.
-The survival amplitude for a given state in a quantum system, subjected to a time dependent perturbation, is also found to have a contribution due to the generalised geometric phase.
 Remarkably in the context of scattering theory, we find that the generalised geometric phase manifests in the total scattering cross section as well as in the forward scattering amplitude.

 The notion of geometric phase as understood using the kinematic framework is briefly reviewed in Section (\ref{kinematic}).
 In Section (\ref{ggp}), the notions of generalised relative phase and generalised geometric phase are introduced and studied.
 In Section (\ref{physical}) we discuss the physical manifestations of the generalised geometric phase, and end the article with the summary of the obtained results.